 If using the Citibank Procurement Card (PCard) as the payment method for a preferred source, centralized contract, or discretionary purchase, the requisitioner should select the Use Procurement Card checkbox and applicable masked PCard number from the drop down list on the requisition.
 As a reminder, agencies may not use a PCard as the payment method for purchases from agency contracts.

 The ordering address on the requisition carries over to the purchase order.
 If there is more than one ordering address maintained for the vendor, the requisitioner is responsible to select the correct address on the requisition.

-Business Unit Contract Purchases
+Agency Contract Purchases

 All procurement contract types that require funds reservation prior to establishing an obligation will require the use of a requisition to pre-encumber the amount of funds required in accordance with the Office of the State Comptroller’s (OSC) encumbrance policy.
 For additional information regarding OSC’s encumbrance policy, please refer to Chapter XI, Section 2.C - Contract Funds Reservation of this Guide.

-Business Units should refer to Chapter XI, Section 1– Procurement and Contract Management Overview and Policies of this Guide for additional information about procurement contracts in the SFS.
+Agencies should refer to Chapter XI, Section 1– Procurement and Contract Management Overview and Policies of this Guide for additional information about procurement contracts in the SFS.

 Guide to Financial Operations